Skip to main content

 The terms of the arrangement between OpenTTD and Atari SA are not public.
 But, hopefully, as part of this agreement Atari SA has granted OpenTTD indefinite permission to continue development.
 Requiring users to buy the original game on Steam and GOG is a preferable compromise to keep OpenTTD alive.
 It’s important that the terms of this are irrevocable so that Atari SA can’t just rugpull if their TTD bundle proves to be unprofitable.

 Whilst the terms of the arrangement are not public, it appears that OpenTTD doesn’t receive a penny from purchases of TTD.
 Buying the bundle does not support the development of OpenTTD.
+Update: Atari SA are contributing to OpenTTD’s infrastructure costsfootnote 8.

 The re-release of TTD is just an emulator wrapping the DOS game.
 This isn’t even an actual port, remastering, or update of any kind!
+I would have had a more favourable opinion if they had put any meaningful effort into this re-release, to port it to modern systems or fix bugs that have been fixed for decades in TTDPatch and OpenTTD.

 What should they have done? #